jirehkang/writing-portfolio/README.md

 # Jireh Kang's Writing Portfolio

-Welcome to my technical writing portfolio — a curated collection of writing samples, documentation projects, and UX content I've created.
+Welcome to my writing portfolio — a curated collection of technical and UX writing samples.

 Built with [Docusaurus](https://docusaurus.io/), this site demonstrates my ability to work with static site generators and my understanding of front-end technologies like HTML, CSS, JavaScript, and React.